iwasherefirst2/laravel-multimail/README.md

 # MultiMail

 **MultiMail** helps you to send mails from your Laravel application from multiple email accounts.
 It also offers help for sending queued, translatable or bulk mails.
+It also ships with a helper function for salutation in your emails.

 ## Requirments